AustinCodingAcademy/student-gitbook/san-antonio-student-catalog.md

   * Students must bring their own laptops to class.

 * Description of Classroom
-  * Our Capital Factory locations allows us to maximize learning outcomes for our students by providing us appropriate classroom space.
+  * Our Cafe Cemmerce locations allows us to maximize learning outcomes for our students by providing us appropriate classroom space.
 * There are 2 spaces that we use.
 * Classroom 1
   * An estimated 600 square feet
   * There is ample room to work and plug in laptops.
   * There is white wall to project the lesson and code examples.
-* Classroom 2
-  * An estimated 500 square feet
-  * There is ample room to work and plug in laptops.
-  * There is a flat screen TV and a projector to show demonstrations.

 ## MANAGEMENT